Brazil will restrict entry of some foreign nationals, aiming to curb migration to US and Canada - KVIA

 Starting next week, travelers without visas will either have to continue their journey by plane or return to their country of origin, the ministry said.

-A report signed by federal police investigator Marinho da Silva Rezende Júnior informs the justice ministry that there has been “great turmoil” at the Guarulhos airport since the beginning of last year due to the influx of migrants.
+A report signed by federal police investigator Marinho da Silva Rezende Júnior informs the justice ministry that since the beginning of last year there has been “great turmoil” due to the influx of migrants at the airport in Guarulhos, the second most populous city in the state of Sao Paulo.

-“Evidence suggests that those migrants, in their majority, are making use of the known — and extremely dangerous — route that goes from Sao Paulo the state of Acre, so they can access Peru and go towards Central America and then, finally, reach the U.S. from its southern border,” one of the documents says.
+“Evidence suggests that those migrants, in their majority, are making use of the known — and extremely dangerous — route that goes from Sao Paulo to the western state of Acre, so they can access Peru and go toward Central America and then, finally, reach the U.S. from its southern border,” one of the documents says.

-Brazil saw waves of migrants passing through to North America in the first part of the year, and many returned to its state of Acre in the Amazon as U.S. border policies triggered a wait-and-see attitude among them, an AP investigation showed in July.
+An AP investigation in July found migrants passing through the Amazon, including some from Vietnam and India.
+Many returned to Acre, on the border with Peru, as U.S. border policies triggered a wait-and-see attitude among them.

-Brazil’s justice ministry said that the new guidelines will not apply to more than 400 migrants currently staying at Sao Paulo’s international airport.
+Brazil’s justice ministry said that the new guidelines will not apply to 484 migrants currently staying at Sao Paulo’s international airport.

+Earlier on Wednesday, Brazil’s federal prosecutors’ office said in a statement that Sao Paulo’s international airport “is once again counting a high number of foreigners who arrive on flights of the airline LATAM and do not exit quickly due to the overload on the Brazilian migration system.”

+The prosecutors’ office added that it will put pressure on airlines to give migrants some basic supplies as they wait for their concession of refuge.
+The term refers to an application for refugee status, regardless of the reason.

 Follow AP’s coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america